tomcuel/Chess_Game_C_IN104/README.md

 Here is a project to be carried out in pairs during a computer science course.
 Our job is to code a chess game in C using the SDL library.
+I keep upgrading it above the lesson from the V6

 # About SDL
 Here's the website to find out more about this library (which allows us to make graphics and play on them, for example):